veravolkova/CopilotHackathon/exercisefiles/node/README.md

 ```

-- In the NodeServer.js develop the rest of the methods described in the Exercise described in the section below (do not forget to open color.json file in Visual Studio Code, so CoPilot get all the context to make better recommendations)
+- In the **nodeserver.js** develop the rest of the methods described in the [Exercise](#exercise) section below
-- In the Test.js file add the methods to test the functionality
+- In the **test.js** file add methods to test the functionality
 - Run the tests to verify that all is working
-- Open the dockerfile file, and fill it, in order to create a docker container with a node image that can run the web server
+- Open the **dockerfile**, and fill it based on the comments in order to create a docker container with a node image that can run the web server
-- Create command to run docker in port 4000
+- Create a command to run docker on port 4000
-- Test that the application is working in port 4000
+- Test that the application is working on port 4000
-- In the **nodeserver.js** file, you can type a new line like //run a curl command to test the server
+- In the **nodeserver.js** file, you can type a new line like `//run a curl command to test the server`

-So we can see how CoPilot based on the current file produces a curl command, to be executed in command line
+to see how Copilot produces a curl command, based on the current file, to be executed in command line.
-- Also you can be more specific like: //run a curl command to test the daysBetweenDates method

-So it generates a test for a specific method
+Also you can be more specific like: `//run a curl command to test the daysBetweenDates method` so that it will generate a test for a specific method

 ## Exercise

-The exercise consist of building a web server using Nodejs that serves the request of various functionality.

-The requests that the server must attend are the following:

-- **/Get** :

-Return a hello world message

-- **/DaysBetweenDates**:

-Calculate days between two dates

-receive by query string 2 parameters date1 and date 2, and calculate the days between those two dates.

-- **/Validatephonenumber**:

-Receive by querystring a parameter called phoneNumber
-validate phoneNumber with Spanish format, for example +34666777888
-if phoneNumber is valid return "valid"
-if phoneNumber is not valid return "invalid"

-- **/ValidateSpanishDNI**:

-Receive by querystring a parameter called dni
-calculate DNI letter
-if DNI is valid return "valid"
-if DNI is not valid return "invalid"

-We will create automated tests to check that the functionality is correctly implemented.
-When the development is completed, we will build a container using Docker

-- **/ReturnColorCode**:

-Receive by querystring a parameter called color

-read colors.json file and return the rgba field

-get color var from querystring

-iterate for each color in colors.json to find the color

-return the code.hex field

-- **/TellMeAJoke**:

-Make a call to the joke api and return a random joke using axios

-- **/MoviesByDirector**:

-(this will require to browse to https://www.omdbapi.com/apikey.aspx and request a FREE API Key)

-Receive by querystring a parameter called director

-Make a call to the movie api  and return a list of movies of that director using axios

-Return the full list of movies

-- **/ParseUrl**:

-Retrieves a parameter from querystring called someurl

-Parse the url and return the protocol, host, port, path, querystring and hash

-Return the parsed host

-- **/ListFiles**:

-Get the current directory

-Get the list of files in the current directory

-Return the list of files

-- **/GetFullTextFile**:

-Read sample.txt and return lines that contains the word "Fusce"

-(becareful with this implementation, since this normally reads the full content of the file before analizing it, so memory usage is high and may fail when files are too big)

-- **/GetLineByLinefromtTextFile**:

-Read sample.txt line by line

-Create a promise to read the file line by line, and return a list of lines that contains the word "Fusce"

-Return the list of lines

-- **/CalculateMemoryConsumption**:
+- The exercise consist of building a web server using Node.js that serves the request of various functionality
+- Make sure that the implemented functionality works as expected by covering it with tests
+- Once the development is completed, build a container using Docker
+- You may also want to try documenting and refactorig your code using Copilot.

+The requests that the server must handle are the following:

+- **/get** :

+Return a hello + key (parameter) message<br />
+Please see the comments in **nodeserver.js** file<br />

+- **/daysBetweenDates**:

+Calculate days between two dates<br />
+Retrieve 2 parameters `date1` and `date 2` from a query string, and calculate the days between those two dates<br />

+- **/validatephonenumber**:

+Retrieve `phoneNumber` parameter from a query string<br />
+Validate phoneNumber with Spanish format, for example +34666777888<br />
+If phoneNumber is valid return "valid"<br />
+If phoneNumber is not valid return "invalid"<br />

+- **/validateSpanishDNI**:

+Retrieve `dni` parameter from a query string<br />
+Validate the format of a spanish DNI (8 digits and 1 letter)<br />
+If dni is valid return "valid"<br />
+If dni is not valid return "invalid"<br />

+- **/returnColorCode**:

+Retrieve `color` parameter from a query string<br />
+Read colors.json file and return the rgba field<br />
+Iterate for each color in colors.json to find the color passed as a parameter<br />
+Return the code.hex field<br />

+- **/tellMeAJoke**:

+Make a call to the joke api https://api.chucknorris.io/jokes/random<br />
+Return a random joke using axios<br />

+- **/moviesByDirector**:

+(this will require requesting a FREE API Key here https://www.omdbapi.com/apikey.aspx)<br />

+Retrieve `director` parameter from a query string<br />
+Make a call to the movie api  and return a list of movies of that director using axios<br />
+Return the full list of movies<br />

+- **/parseUrl**:

+Retrieve `someurl` parameter from a query string<br />
+Parse the url and return the protocol, host, port, path, querystring and hash<br />

+- **/listFiles**:

+Get the current directory<br />
+Get the list of files in the current directory<br />
+Return the list of files<br />

+- **/getLineByLinefromtTextFile**:

+Create a **sample.txt** file in the root directory and fill it with several lines of text with a couple of them containing a word "Fusce"<br />
+Create a promise to read the file line by line, and return a list of lines that contains "Fusce"<br />
+Return the list of lines<br />

+- **/calculateMemoryConsumption**:

 Return the memory consumption of the process in GB, rounded to 2 decimals

-- **/MakeZipFile**:
+- **/makeZipFile**:

-Using zlib create a zip file called sample.gz that contains sample.txt
+Using zlib create a zip file called sample.gz that contains **sample.txt**

-- **/RandomEuropeanCountry**:
+- **/randomEuropeanCountry**:

-Make an array of european countries and its iso codes
+Make an array of European countries and its ISO codes<br />

-Return a random country from the array
+Return a random country and its ISO code from the array<br />

-Return the country and its iso code

-## GitHub Copilot Labs exercises
+## GitHub Copilot Labs exercises (OUT OF SCOPE)

-THe following tasks can be performed using the Copilot labs add-in, currently PREVIEW functionality, expect some bugs.
+The following tasks can be performed using the Copilot labs add-in, currently PREVIEW functionality, expect some bugs<br />

-Make sure to install the GitHub Copilot labs extension: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-labs
+Make sure to install the GitHub Copilot labs extension: https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-labs<br />

-Open GitHub Copilot extension to see all the available functionality.
+Open GitHub Copilot extension to see all the available functionality<br />

 - **Explain**